faceyspacey/jest-storybook-facade/README.md

 ```

 That all said, when your tests run in Storybook, for most use-cases you should be fine.
 If you need a specific enhancement, `git clone` it,
 make your enhancement, add your fork to `package.json` instead, and make a pull request.
-It should be a fairly simple process for a package
+It should be a fairly simple process to add what you need
-this basic.
+for a package this basic.
+In addition, it should be fairly simple for all of us together get this up to speed, so that we are not worrying about
+what methods are missing in Storybook land.
+Making this `jest`-only provides us that advantage.
+Our thinking is that Jest is (or will become) the
+*one true way* for React testing.
+So lets reduce complexity by focusing on it.